 Ralph Buehler’s research interests fall into three areas: (1) the influence of transport policy, land use, and socio-demographics on travel behavior; (2) active travel and public health; and (3) public transport demand, supply, financial efficiency, and policy.
 Most of his research has an international comparative perspective, contrasting transport and land-use policies, transport systems, and travel behavior in Western Europe and North America.
 For a pdf version of the CV click here.

 Ralph’s research, outreach, and teaching seek to advance the understanding of determinants of individual travel behavior and the sustainability of transport systems.
 The goal is to identify and share policy lessons on how to achieve a more environmentally sound, economically efficient, and socially equitable urban transport system.
 Leveraging a comparative analysis framework, his research effectively contrasts travel behavior, socioeconomic factors, land use, transport policies, and the sustainability of transport systems at city, regional, and national scales in North America and Western Europe.
 Couched in solid theoretical frameworks and including national and international best practices, his work helps inform policy makers and contributes to the development of students in the field of planning.

-Ralph’s research has been funded by the German Federal Ministry of Transport, The Brookings Institution, the University Transportation Research Center (UTRC), the Mid-Atlantic Universities Transportation Center (MAUTC), Virginia Center for Transportation Innovation and Research (MATS-UTC), the European Commission, the United Nations, the Volvo Foundation, IFMO, INFAS, the U.S. Department of Housing and Urban Development (HUD), and the Alliance for Biking and Walking.
+Ralph’s research has been funded by the German Federal Ministry of Transport, The Brookings Institution, the University Transportation Research Center (UTRC), the Mid-Atlantic Universities Transportation Center (MAUTC), Virginia Center for Transportation Innovation and Research (MATS-UTC), the European Commission, the United Nations, the Volvo Foundation, IFMO, INFAS, SAFE-D, the U.S. Department of Housing and Urban Development (HUD), and the Alliance for Biking and Walking.
 He has received fellowships from the ENO Foundation, the Federal Highway Administration, the Federal Transit Administration, the German Academic Exchange Service (DAAD), and the American Institute of Contemporary German Studies.